 A researcher at the English University of Surrey brings to light a new theory as to what our consciousness is and how a deep understanding of this can lead to the development of more sophisticated artificial intelligence (AI).
 His findings appeared in the journal Neuroscience & Consciousness.

-In the past, theories as to what our consciousness is have delved into purported explanations with no scientific basis.
+In the past, theories as to what consciousness is have yielded purported explanations with no scientific basis.
 The new finding points to matter and energy, in an attempt to explain consciousness in the human brain.